Public confidence and engagement

 We carry out surveys with members of the public to ask their view of us as an organisation and about the police complaints system.
 We currently work with Yonder, an independent research organisation, to carry out these surveys.

 The data collected allows us to track levels of public confidence and provides a detailed insight into the public’s confidence in the police complaints system.
+We call this our Public Perceptions Tracker (PPT) and we publish a summary report each year.
 The results from the survey help us to assess the impact our work is having.
 We also use the data to support our policy, engagement and communications work.

 • awareness of the IOPC